 Another method is opting for third-party tools to quickly lock and unlock the keyboard and mouse while keeping the screen’s contents visible.

-In this article, we show how you can without any effort do this with KeyboardLock, Child Lock and BlueLife KeyFreeze that are free to use.
+In this article, we show how you can do this without any effort using free software that can lock the mouse and keyboard.

 You do not require to install this app.
 All you need to do is double-click the .exe file from the downloaded package to launch KeyboardLock.